Schedule a Workshop

 A Few Suggestions for Making the Workshops a Success

 1. Schedule early!
 The timing of your workshop is important.
 Please schedule as early as you can in the school year.
-All publication release forms that the Poet-Teacher has given to select students should send home, signed by parents and returned to the Poet-Teacher soon after the last workshop class.
+All publication release forms that the Poet-Teacher has given to select students should sent home, signed by parents and returned to the Poet-Teacher soon after the last workshop class.
 Poems submitted for the anthology after our deadline will not be judged for publication in the Border Voices anthology published in the Spring each year.
 Instead, those late submissions will be held over to compete for publication the following year.
 NOTE BENE: The deadline for submission changes slightly each year, depending on the needs of the printer and other factors.
 However, the deadline is usually in early December but sometimes not until January or February.
 Check with your poet-teacher if you’re concerned about cutting it close!).

 2. Follow appropriate site and district procedures for hourly employee payment as indicated by the SDCS offices.
 You may need to call the district budget person assigned to your school because procedures change each year.
 If you plan to use other types of funds, start the approval process early.